Introduction

 A full-fledged JavaScript/TypeScript SDK to build apps that interact with Miro boards to enhance the user experience.

-The Miro Web SDK offers a set of methods to create, update, and remove board items, control panels and modals, and interact with the viewport.
+With the Miro Web SDK, you can use methods to create, update, and remove board items, control panels and modals, and interact with the viewport.
+You can also take advantage of events to listen for and respond to actions on the board in real time.

-These tools help you build apps that enhance Miro boards, and that enable users to interact in real time with board objects.
-App panels and modals help you design and set in place the desired user workflow, whereas events and methods drive real-time interactivity.
+These tools are designed to help you develop apps that enhance the functionality of Miro boards, enabling users to interact with board objects dynamically.
+Features like app panels and modals help you structure intuitive user workflows, while methods and events enable real-time interactivity.

 Before you start crafting your first app, get to know a few basic concepts about the Miro Web SDK.